 Should you not find gluten-free soy sauce and you have issues with gluten, use miso paste instead.
 I did it myself for a couple of times and was delighted with the taste.
 Miso paste tends to cost quite a bit though, so you’ll have to see what’s the best option.
 Not that good quality gluten-free soy sauce costs any less!

 This recipe makes 4 rolls, but you don’t necessarily need to bake them at once.
 Instead, you can store the leftover filling in fridge and roll it up whenever needed.
 I also like to use the filling for my lunches and dinners by heating it up and adding more liquid (plant-based milk and water).
 It’ll then be more like a stew and I can pour it over my raw salads.
 Delicious!

 On the other hand, should you have guests and need bigger quantity, just double the recipe and you’ll have enough filling for 8 rolls.

 My 6-year-old has loved those rolls since I made them for the first time three years ago and it hasn’t changed.
 He also said that the quinoa version was so yummy!

-Besides being delicious, comforting and satisfying the nori rolls with quinoa-black bean filling are also super lean (only 11.7% of calories come from fat), vegan, plant-based, gluten-free, oil-free, sugar-free and Candida diet friendly.
+Besides being delicious, comforting and satisfying the nori rolls with quinoa-bean filling are also super lean (only 11.7% of calories come from fat), vegan, plant-based, gluten-free, oil-free, sugar-free and Candida diet friendly.